Evansville visits Indiana State after Teel's 36-point showing

 Terre Haute, Indiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Indiana State plays Evansville after Samage Teel scored 36 points in Indiana State’s 85-76 victory over the Illinois State Redbirds.
+BOTTOM LINE: Indiana State hosts Evansville after Samage Teel scored 36 points in Indiana State’s 85-76 win over the Illinois State Redbirds.

-The Sycamores have gone 7-5 at home.
-Indiana State ranks seventh in the MVC with 8.2 offensive rebounds per game led by Aaron Gray averaging 1.9.
+The Sycamores have gone 7-5 in home games.
+Indiana State ranks fourth in the MVC with 33.6 points per game in the paint led by Jaden Daughtry averaging 9.0.

-The Purple Aces are 7-9 against MVC opponents.
-Evansville allows 70.6 points to opponents while being outscored by 4.3 points per game.
+The Purple Aces have gone 7-9 against MVC opponents.
+Evansville is 5-7 when it has fewer turnovers than its opponents and averages 11.1 turnovers per game.

-Indiana State averages 80.0 points, 9.4 more per game than the 70.6 Evansville gives up.
-Evansville’s 43.0% shooting percentage from the field this season is 3.0 percentage points lower than Indiana State has allowed to its opponents (46.0%).
+Indiana State averages 10.0 made 3-pointers per game, 1.5 more made shots than the 8.5 per game Evansville allows.
+Evansville averages 7.1 made 3-pointers per game this season, 1.1 fewer made shots on average than the 8.2 per game Indiana State gives up.

-TOP PERFORMERS: Teel is shooting 50.2% and averaging 17.6 points for the Sycamores.
-Gray is averaging 11.2 points over the last 10 games.
+TOP PERFORMERS: Teel is averaging 17.6 points and 4.8 assists for the Sycamores.
+Aaron Gray is averaging 11.2 points and 5.9 rebounds over the last 10 games.

-Tayshawn Comer is scoring 15.7 points per game with 3.6 rebounds and 4.1 assists for the Purple Aces.
-Gabriel Pozzato is averaging 13.2 points and 3.8 rebounds while shooting 42.7% over the last 10 games.
+Tayshawn Comer is scoring 15.7 points per game and averaging 3.6 rebounds for the Purple Aces.
+Gabriel Pozzato is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Sycamores: 4-6, averaging 73.4 points, 29.4 rebounds, 13.3 assists, 5.8 steals and 1.9 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 80.9 points per game.